carrvo/WebHost/README.md

 # PowerShell-REST
-For writing a REST API in PowerShell
+For writing a REST API in PowerShell.

+This is better suited for prototyping and troubleshooting an API and is **not** recommeded for production code.

+DISCLAIMER: The security is left up to the scripter writing the API *and not this library*.
+The only security this library provides is calling `$connection.Request.IsAuthenticated` when not passed `Anonymous`.

 # Quick Start